bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

+Indie rock is like Trump.
+We agree ahead of time that doing the job is not the trial that tests them.
+Getting the job is, and the job itself is the reward.
+Our Band Could Be Your Life.
+Which leads to the following:
+* They can never have their credentials revoked.
+* They require us to believe that talent and ability are inborn traits.
+* Their narrative cannot allow for failure.
+And so their followers become complicit in recontextualising everything they do as a success.
+* Only people of privilege find this kind of world interesting, because it can only ever happen for people of privilege.

 Indie rock is history's villain.
 History wants to reverse and undo all of indie rock's judgments.

 Indie rock is like open carry laws.
 The minute it truly benefits everyone as it purports to do, you'll get rid of it.